Yandex Cloud

 • value: Token value.

-To find out the result of the validation, send a POST request to https://smartcaptcha.yandexcloud.net/validate providing parameters in x-www-form-urlencoded format:
+To obtain the verification result, send a POST request to https://smartcaptcha.cloud.yandex.ru/validate providing the following variables in x-www-form-urlencoded format:

 secret=<server_key>&token=<token>&ip=<user_IP_address>